 The Coordinator and Project Manager of Gili Eco Trust:

-The diveshops collect the "Reef Tax" so they are our main sponsors.
+The diveshops collect the donation from divers and clients so they are our main sponsors.

 Dive shops:Big Bubble Dive